jfell13/ACBM_Calculator/README.md

-# testGUICalc
+# ACBM Cost Calculator
-Example of making a GUI calculator

-This repo will load a sample GUI calculator.
+This repo is a ACBM cost calculator.

-This app is written in python and uses.
+This app is written in python.
 Check it out on Heroku! https://test-jf-app.herokuapp.com/